frank690/mqtt-forger/README.md

 ~~~

-### Add another channel to the existing pipeline.
-Also add random noise to 'bar'.
+#### Add new channel 'star' to the existing pipeline.
+Also add random noise to channel 'bar'.
 ~~~py
 # add channel 'star'.
 2 Hz sin-wave with altitudes of -3 to +5.
 # signal dies with 1 Hz for a period of 0.25s.